When you find yourself in Poland make sure you make some time to visit these five beautiful cities!

 The city also has quite a few gorgeous churches which you can walk through and see the unique paintings and art inside.
 This is a total undiscovered gem you do not want to miss.

 Here's more info on Gdansk and what all you can do - you definitely won't get bored here!

 It's okay if you can't pronounce the name ... you should still visit!
 Bydgoszcz will make you feel like you're in a storybook town with cobblestone streets and cute cafes.
 It's hard to leave.
-There is a ton to do, so here are a few quick ideas for you and your ILP group!
+There is a ton to do, so here are a few quick ideas for you and your ILP group.